quickcodes/flutter_view_modifiers/README.md

 - `onTap`: Adds a tap gesture handler to the widget.
 - `onTapRipple`: Adds a ripple effect (InkWell) on tap.
+- `onTapBounce`: Adds a bounce effect on tap.
 - `onLongPress`: Handles long press gestures.
 - `onPanUpdate`: Handles pan (drag) gestures.